archetypiarz/conan-nested-repository/README.md

 > ERROR: some_binary/1.0: Error in source() method, line 27   git.checkout_from_conandata_coordinates()
 > ConanException: Command 'git clone "git@github.com:archetypiarz/conan-nested-repository.git" --origin=origin "."' failed with errorcode '128'   b"fatal: destination path '.' already exists and is not an empty directory.\n"
 ### What is the problem here?
+`source()` method is being called from `self.source_folder`, which in case of this project consists of joined git project root path and `conan.folders.subproject` defined in `layout()`.
+That means *git* tries to clone starting from a project subdirectory, which is apparently a problem.
+Even if that worked it would cause a path mismatch.
-In my opinion, calling `git = Git(self, "../..")` doesn't lead to the actual changing of the current directory, nor it passes that path to internal *git* calls.
+What's more, it's conflicting with `checkout_from_conandata_coordinates()`, beacuse apparently you can't clone to a non-empty directory.
+Calling `git = Git(self, "../..")` doesn't lead to the actual changing of the current directory, nor it passes that path to internal *git* calls.
+You have to change directory to the root folder, remove everything and then proceed to clone.

 ## First walkaround: `with conan.tools.files.chdir`
 Call `conan create . --build=missing` inside **src/some_binary** directory on **walkaround_with** branch.